Blair-insitu/Blair-insitu.github.io/content/standardtrack/index.md

       title:
       subtitle: ''
       text: |-
         **IEEE Copyright and Consent**

         It is IEEE's policy to own the copyright to the technical contributions it publishes on behalf of the interests of the IEEE, its authors, and their employers, and to facilitate the appropriate reuse of this material by others.
 To comply with U.S. copyright law, authors are required to sign an IEEE copyright transfer form with the final manuscript.
 It returns to authors and their employers the full rights to reuse their material for their own purposes.
-Policies on posting your article online (such as arXiv.org) can be found https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE-Article-Sharing-and-Posting-Policies.pdf.
+Policies on posting your article online (such as arXiv.org) can be found <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE-Article-Sharing-and-Posting-Policies.pdf" target="_blank">here</a>.

         <br>